kyverno/website/content/en/docs/Writing policies/validate.md

                 - BAR
 ```

-The following pod would be allowed even though it has restricted fields in `capabilities.add[]` object as they have been specifically exempted.
+The following pod would be allowed even though it violates the Capabilities control but it sets the `spec.containers[*].securityContext.capabilities.add` field to `FOO` which matches the exemption defined in the policy.

 ```yaml
 apiVersion: v1